gr4ysku11/MSECExtensions/README.md

 - source code obtained from [The Wayback Machine](https://web.archive.org/web/*/https://archive.codeplex.com/?p=msecdbg)

-- Compiled binaries are located under Releases
+- Compiled binaries are located under [Releases](https://github.com/gr4ysku11/MSECExtensions/releases)

+- Minimal changes have been made (mostly to the project file) in order to build in vs2022

-- to manually build, just open the solution in vs2022 and build!
+- To compile msec.dll manually, just open the solution in vs2022 and build!

 # MSECExtensions
 !exploitable Crash Analyzer - MSEC Debugger Extensions